mohammedhamdhan/tp/docs/UserGuide.md

 Once the expense has been added, it is unsettled.
 Typing `list-unsettled` will allow you to view your newly added expense, just like `list`.

+The `category` field has to be one of these categories (Food/Travel/Entertainment/Shopping/Miscellaneous).

 The `amount` can be entered as a whole number or floating-point number.
 The result will be rounded off to 2 decimal places.
 The `amount` is capped at 50,000SGD or its equivalent if your expenses are in another currency.